top of page

 Be Cautious with Deposits

-Having to forfeit money to buy a house isn’t the same as it is when renting a home.
-So, you need to handle earnest money and deposits with care.
+Forfeiting money to buy a house isn’t the same as it is when renting a home.
+Therefore, you must handle earnest money and deposits with care.
 You’ll need to understand the terms under which you may forfeit these funds and ensure they are held in an escrow account until the closing is complete.

 bottom of page